gcanti/tcomb-form-native/README.md

     }
     position: {
         fields: {
-            // Note that latitude is not not directly nested in position,
+            // Note that latitude is not directly nested in position,
             // but in the fields property
             latitude: {
                 label: 'My position label'